n64decomp/ido/README.md

 Install 32-bit ncurses and gcc, then type `make`.

 # Installation
-Replace the uopt binary used by IDO Recomp projects, and this provides and interactive ncurses based debugger.
+For now, replace the uopt binary in your decompilation project and compile the file you want to debug.

 # Controls